Dost-2-0-FK/credit-exchanger/README.md

 #### Credits

 General:
-- A credit can be "money" or "recourse"
+- A credit can be "money" or "resource"

 Attributes:
 - `total: Float`